How To Build a Sauna

 Types of Saunas

 You can choose two main types of saunas, indoor or outdoor.
-If you'd like to know their differences, you can click here.
+If you'd like to know their differences, or why people choose indoor and outdoor sauna, click here.
+This link will take you to one of out super informational blog posts.

 Indoor Saunas